Who can apply pesticides

 Information and Education.
 To ensure employees will be informed about exposure to pesticides, the WPS requires:

-- Pesticide safety training for workers and handlers,
+- Annual pesticide safety training for workers and handlers,

 - Pesticide safety poster to be displayed for workers and handlers

-- Access to labeling information for pesticide handlers and early-entry workers
+- Access to labels and material safety data sheets for pesticide handlers and early-entry workers

-- Access to specific information a centrally-located Application List of pesticide treatments on the establishment
+- Access to specific information in a centrally-located Application List of pesticide treatments on the establishment

 Protection.
 To ensure employees will be protected from exposures to pesticides, the WPS requires employers to: